-Today’s guest, Joost de Valk, is here to answer these questions.
+Today’s guest, Joost De Valk, is here to answer these questions.
 He’s the creator of the Yoast SEO plugin, which is currently active in over 8.5 million WordPress websites.
 We’ll talk about how his plugin helps you assess the quality of your content, but also take a deep dive into WordPress SEO in general.
-Joost is also a web developer, SEO and online marketer, and the founder of css3.info, which he sold in 2009.

 - [01:30] – Joost starts things off by talking about the best ways to maximise Yoast’s potential for SEO.
 He then talks more about readability and what it means.

 - [04:00] – What are examples of some of the actionable feedback that Joost has been talking about?

 - [07:21] – As algorithms dive into our copy more and more, they have a hard time digesting text that is hard to read.
 This means that easy-to-read copy will generally rank better.

 - [08:26] – Joost discusses keyword density, which isn’t relevant except in edge cases.
 He and Stephan then dive into the subject of keyword prominence.

 - [10:44] – Are there red herrings that listeners should look out for, or false information that should be corrected?

 - [14:09] – Stephan suggests a feature that identifies how many clicks away each page (or post) is from an external link source.